All films Friday-Thursday

 A U film should be suitable for audiences aged four years and over

-Cinema release suitable for 12 years & over.
+Suitable for 12 years & over / Accompanied

 12A means that anyone aged 12 or over can go and see the film unaccompanied.
 The A stands for ‘accompanied’ and ‘advisory’.
 Children younger than 12 may see the film if they are accompanied by an adult (e.g. someone over the age of 18), who must watch the film with them.